Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Results and Discussions

 \section{Results and Discussions}

 Our first result is the relationship between the temperature and the entropic index.
-We have obtained the temperature from the AMPT simulations.
-Then we obtain the entropic index by fitting the $\chi^2$ distribution to the inverse of temperature ($\beta$).
+We have obtained the entropic index by fitting the $\chi^2$ distribution to the inverse of temperature ($\beta$).
 We find that there exists a linear relationship between the temperature and the entropic index which can be fitted with a straight line.
 This is shown in fig 4.

-Recently, there have been attempts to obtain the $(q-1)$ values from experimental data.
-In that approach a $T_{eff}$ is defined as \cite{wilk},

-where $D, C_p, \rho$ are the strength of temperature fluctuation, specific heat at constant pressure and density of the system respectively.
-The $T_{eff}$ is the effective temperature from the Tsallis distribution.
-The dependence of this effective temperature $T_{eff}$ on the parameter $q$ has been studied for negative pions and antiprotons in different reactions.
+Recently, there have been attempts to obtain the $(q-1)$ values from experimental data \cite{compare}.In that approach the $T_{eff}$ is defined differently.
+The dependence of the effective temperature $T_{eff}$ on the parameter $q$ has been studied for negative pions and antiprotons in different reactions\cite{wilk}.
 The data can be fitted with a straight line whose slope depends on the reactions and the particles chosen.
+This has been shown in ref.\cite{de}, where the authors have analysed data from the P + P, Au + Au and D + Au collisions, all of them at $\sqrt{s_{NN}} = 200 GeV$ at RHIC-BNL.
+The entropic index values that they have got for the positive pions are in the range of $1.12$, whereas the values for entropic index that we have got is greater then $1.28$.
 The main difference with the previous work and our work is that we are dealing with the initial stages of the heavy ion collisions, hence we do not have any hadrons.
-As mentioned before we have obtained the temperature from the AMPT simulations and the corresponding values of the entropic index $q$ for the partonic stages.
+As mentioned before we have obtained the temperature from the AMPT simulations and the corresponding values of the entropic index $q$ for the partonic stages before equilibration.
 We find that even in our case, a linear dependence on the $q$ values can be obtained.
 The data from the simulation can be fitted with a straight line.
 The slope we get is however smaller than the slope obtained for the hadronic particles.

-The experimental data fitting has already indicated that the $T_{eff}$ vs $q$ dependency may not be the same for all systems.
+The experimental data fitting in ref \cite{biro1} has already indicated that the $T_{eff}$ vs $q$ dependency may not be the same for all systems.
 While for $Au$ +$Au$ collisions, the slope we obtained is similar to ref. \cite{wilk}, it was shown in \cite{biro1} that the $p-p$ collision at high collision energies has a different slope.
 For the $Pb-Pb$ collision in the same reference they have obtained a different slope.
 Thus though we get a linear dependency between $T_{eff}$ and $(q-1)$, the slope of the straight line depends on the particular system being studied as well as the collision energy.